More Good Days

 feel more supported during complex decision-making

-For veterinary teams, this can support:
+For veterinary teams, this quality-of-life assessment tool supports:

 -

-clearer, more precise discussions about comfort, function, and decline
+clearer, more precise discussions about comfort, function, and decline in senior and terminally ill pets

 -